-London-based digital performance agency, Found, won awards for "PPC - Best Use of Paid Search as Part of a Programmatic Strategy" and "PPC - Best Retail/ecommerce Campaign" at the Drum Search Awards 2017, for its work with Funky Pigeon on their Father's Day campaign.
+London-based digital performance agency, Found, won various awards, including 'PPC - Best Use of Paid Search as Part of a Programmatic Strategy' at the 2017 Search Awards, for its work with Funky Pigeon on their Father's Day campaign.

 Found was challenged to deliver a year-on-year uplift in sales of 40% and improve or, at minimum, maintain ROI for Father’s Day.

 The team set out to co-ordinate a multi-layered approach which would not just deliver the required sales uplift, but also provide a foolproof, technologically robust approach for future activity.

 Found’s core strategy consisted of three cleverly intertwined phases: